-Identifying, organising, and adapting to different aggregators – whether they are agro-dealers, cooperatives, traders, or off-takers – is critical to connecting farmers to market and de-risking transactions.
-One of the challenges AFA is currently unravelling is the question of whether to replace current ‘middle layers’ in the value chains or empowering them through digital interventions.
-The shared economy perspective suggests collaboration with these ‘middle layers’ to enable them to provide services optimally to their customers and suppliers while increasing efficiency and effectiveness of their business models.
+Identifying, organizing, and adapting to different aggregators – whether they are agro-dealers, cooperatives, traders, or off-takers – is critical to connecting farmers to market and de-risking transactions.
+One of the challenges AFA is currently unraveling is the question of whether to replace current ‘middle layers’ in the value chains or empowering them through digital interventions.
+The shared economy perspective suggests collaboration with these ‘middle layers’ to enable them to provide services optimally to their customers and suppliers while increasing the efficiency and effectiveness of their business models.

 Platform-based linkages to buyers can be a major driver of financial inclusion for smallholders

 FtMA’s platform has proven an effective channel to offer financial services to smallholders.
-Its digital platform allows shift of focus from farmer groups to individual farmers where appropriate.
+Its digital platform allows a shift of focus from farmer groups to individual farmers where appropriate.
 Even in a more mature digital environment like Kenya, offering digital financial services has proven challenging – traditional financial institutions have not shown flexibility to go fully digital and FtMA has had to initiate trials by partnering with more agile FinTech organizations.
-The question remains: Is the individual smallholder financing market viable for commercial bank, FinTechs and microfinance institutions?
+The question remains: Is the individual smallholder financing market viable for commercial banks, FinTechs, and microfinance institutions?
 Through FtMA, we are observing limitations for commercial banks to enter this low-value, high-cost acquisition market with their current engagement models.
 MFIs with their high touch models present both advantages and disadvantages in addressing the needs of these markets, especially the flexibility to scale to new products and value chains.
-FinTechs have proven to have the right mix of services to reach this market with the exception of adequate pan-optical capabilities to support on boarding and debt recovery activities.
+FinTechs have proven to have the right mix of services to reach this market with the exception of adequate pan-optical capabilities to support onboarding and debt recovery activities.

 A clear data strategy is needed to drive value and define data sharing parameters

 Finally, platforms like FtMA can generate a lot of critical data for banks, insurers, buyers, input providers, value chain actors, and farmers.
 To derive value from this data, there needs to be clear planning upfront – it will not happen automatically.
 The topic of data has currently entered into the realm of taboo with recent announcements on data security and protection of data ownership rights.
-Organisations collecting, shaping and disbursing customer data will have to be cognisant of juridical edicts pertaining to data sharing and ownership, and build prerequisite models that fit their contexts.
+Organizations collecting, shaping, and disbursing customer data will have to be cognisant of juridical edicts pertaining to data sharing and ownership, and build prerequisite models that fit their contexts.
 This case study provides a succinct study on how to go about digitizing agricultural value chains in selected Sub Saharan countries.
 Whilst not all questions are answered, there are useful lessons and signals to look out for to formulate successful adoption strategies.